- Docs

 The Command Line Integration (CLI) App is cross-platform and available for Windows, Linux, and Mac.

-Output format can be specified (JSON, CSV, or table) for easier post-processing within your script.
+You can specify the output format (JSON, CSV, or table) for easier post-processing within your script.

-As we add new platform features, the CLI App is automatically updated and optimized to support those features.
+As we add new platform features, the CLI App is automatically updated to support them.

 Terraform

-Terraform provides Infrastructure-as-Code (IaC) management for Files.com administrative resources.
-It enables versioned configuration, repeatable deployments, and safer automation across environments.
+Terraform provides Infrastructure-as-Code (IaC) management for Files.com administrative resources, with versioned configuration, repeatable deployments, and safer automation across environments.

-Terraform users define and configure data center infrastructure using a declarative configuration language known as Terraform Configuration Language, or optionally JSON.
+Terraform users define configuration using a declarative configuration language known as Terraform Configuration Language, or optionally JSON.

 The Files.com Provider for Terraform allows you to automate the management of your Files.com site, including resources representing users, groups, folders, share links, inboxes, automations, security, encryption, access protocols, permissions, remote servers, remote syncs, data governance, and more.